 The Midwest Center for Computational Materials (MICCoM is seeking a Software/Data Engineer.
 The ideal candidate should have experience in the development of complex software and data architectures and in generating and using databases.

 The Software/Data Engineer will perform a variety of activities related to software support and/or development: the engineer will provide analysis, design, development, debugging, and modification of computer code

 for end user applications, beta general releases, web pages, and production support.
 The software/data engineer will work with a team of 15+ PhDs/postdocs.

-The Midwest Integrated Center for Computational Materials at Argonne National Laboratory is looking for a postdoctoral candidate to perform research related to the development and experimental validation of computational models exploring new spin defects physics in optically active quantum systems.
+The Midwest Integrated Center for Computational Materials at Argonne National Laboratory is looking for a postdoctoral candidate to perform research on the use of machine learning in electronic structure calculations.

-.
-The software scientists will work with a team of 10+ PhDs/postdocs contributing to the development of codes currently supported by MICCoM.
+for molecular dynamics.
+The postdoctoral researchers will work with a team of 10+ PhDs/postdocs contributing to the development of codes currently supported by MICCoM.